T9Air/klipper-camera-watchdog/README.md

 8. In all of the files (check_image.cfg, compare_images.py, and config.yaml) you will need to change the directory paths to your user

 >WARNING: In the Python script, the threshold after which to cancel the print has not been calibrated and will need to be changed.

+Thank you to @droans for the extended_macros repo, and the all the help you gave when I had trouble setting it up.